Conor-Fleming/task/README.md

 ## Testing
 To test this program I created a simple client that used a wait group and go routine that sent off 1000 requests to the service at the same time.
-This test returned all successful status codes of 200. (yay)
+This test returned all successful status codes of 200. (yay) The timeout mechanism was tested with simple sleep statements in the go routines

+## Next steps
+Provided more time, I would have liked to create a set of unit tests that could be run against the code